Andrew Knizner Preview, Player Props: Cardinals vs. Brewers

 Andrew Knizner At The Plate

-- In 31.8% of his games this year, Knizner has picked up at least one RBI.
-In six of those games (9.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Knizner has picked up an RBI in 31.8% of his games this season, with more than one RBI in 9.1% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.